Humming-Bird is a simple, composable, and performant web-framework for Raku on MoarVM.

 - Humming-Bird should be easy to pickup, and simple for developers new to Raku and/or web development.

 - Humming-Bird is not designed to be exposed to the internet directly.
-You should hide Humming-Bird behind a reverse-proxy like NGiNX or httpd.
+You should hide Humming-Bird behind a reverse-proxy like NGiNX, Apache, or Caddy.

 - Simple and composable via middlewares.